Work-Study Program

 If you enroll in one of our programs, you will be enrolled at our university, which is the University of Montpellier.

-As a doctoral student, the only ways to pursue a work-study program are through CIFRE theses in industry or a doctoral contract as a university instructor.
+As a doctoral student, the only ways to pursue a work-study program are through CIFRE theses at a company or a doctoral contract as a university instructor.

-In any case, it will not be an apprenticeship contract or a professional training contract.
+In any case, it will be neither an apprenticeship contract nor a professional training contract.

 Learn more